 Techniques and effect devices suited for djing

-- EQ3 simulates the 3 band EQ of a DJ mixer with low, middle and high frequencies with “full kill”.
-Simple Delay, Reverb, Filter and many more effects to add on each channel and perform a smooth mixing set.
+- EQ3 simulates the three-band EQ of a DJ mixer with low, middle and high frequencies with “full kill”.
+Simple Delay, Reverb, Filter, and many more effects to add on each channel and perform a smooth mixing set.

-In the market, there are amazing performance tools that offer perfect compatibility with Ableton.
-Likely you can get some of the best Ableton controllers for a very good price.
+In the market, there are fantastic performance tools that offer perfect compatibility with Ableton.
+Likely you can get some of the best Ableton controllers for an excellent price.

 BONUS TIP: Be patience

 Electronic music production is an art that requires practice, hard work, experiment, inspiration, and talent.
-If you are not patience you will never succeed to go from a bedroom producer to a pro.
-Don’t worry, you will get there…
+If you are not patient, you will never succeed to go from a bedroom producer to a pro.
+Don’t worry; you will get there…